sumitkhanal/Ecommerce/README.md

 # Ecommerce
-this is a ecommere amazo-bay website
+this is a ecommere haat bazzar website